SpotDraft Pricing 2026: Complete Cost Breakdown & Alternatives

 | Business | $500/month | Everything in Starter + 5 user seats included, AI contract review, negotiation tools, playbook automation, Salesforce integration, +$90/user for additional seats |

 No implementation fees.
 No training costs.
 No integration consultants.
-Self-serve setup in minutes.
+Self-serve setup.

 |---|---|---|